awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker.container.console.md

 ```
 To convert a `config.json` file, remove the outer `auths` key, add an `email` key, and flatten the JSON document to match the old format\.

 Upload a copy named `.dockercfg` of the authentication file to a secure Amazon S3 bucket\.
-The Amazon S3 bucket must be hosted in the same region as the environment that is using it\.
-Elastic Beanstalk cannot download files from an Amazon S3 bucket hosted in other regions\.
+The Amazon S3 bucket must be hosted in the same AWS Region as the environment that is using it\.
+Elastic Beanstalk cannot download files from an Amazon S3 bucket hosted in other Regions\.
 Grant permissions for the `s3:GetObject` operation to the IAM role in the instance profile\.
-For details, see [Managing Elastic Beanstalk Instance Profiles](iam-instanceprofile.md)\.
+For details, see [Managing Elastic Beanstalk instance profiles](iam-instanceprofile.md)\.

 Include the Amazon S3 bucket information in the `Authentication` \(v1\) or `authentication` \(v2\) parameter in your `Dockerrun.aws.json` file\.

-For more information about the `Dockerrun.aws.json` format for single container environments, see [Single Container Docker Configuration](single-container-docker-configuration.md)\.
-For multicontainer environments, see [Multicontainer Docker Configuration](create_deploy_docker_v2config.md)\.
+For more information about the `Dockerrun.aws.json` format for single container environments, see [Single Container Docker configuration](single-container-docker-configuration.md)\.
+For multicontainer environments, see [Multicontainer Docker configuration](create_deploy_docker_v2config.md)\.

 For more information about the authentication file, see [ Store images on Docker Hub ](https://docs.docker.com/docker-hub/repos/) and [ docker login ](https://docs.docker.com/engine/reference/commandline/login/) on the Docker website\.

-## Configuring Additional Storage Volumes<a name="docker-volumes"></a>
+## Configuring additional storage volumes<a name="docker-volumes"></a>

 For improved performance, Elastic Beanstalk configures two Amazon EBS storage volumes for your Docker environment's EC2 instances\.
 In addition to the root volume provisioned for all Elastic Beanstalk environments, a second 12GB volume named `xvdcz` is provisioned for image storage on Docker environments\.